-We visit each room in the Archer household, and in each room the two ARCHER CHILDRED grow and get older as Newland and May interact with them in various ways.
+We visit each room in the Archer household, and in each room the kids get older as Newland and May interact with them in various ways.
 Learning how to walk, sew, play instruments, all the stages of life until Newland is now just past middle age and looking at framed photos of the kids and of May in the family room.

-The PHONE CLICKS, Newland picks it up.
+Phone clicks, Newland picks it up.